This is the first story I actually published on this web site.

 "We don't have to go in.
 It's no big deal."

 Johanna scoffed.
 "Are you kidding me?
 First edition?
 Local author?
 It's a moral imperative."
 Her mom's teasing concealed a deeper story.
 It was about more than just the book.
 Katie still had her first signed book by Marc Brown, from when she was three.
 She had at least fifty more books from at least thirty authors, each one a testament to their shared excitement about the written word.
 Her mom, no matter how busy, had always set aside time for this ritual: the book, the signing, hot chocolate or lattes.
-The signings had become much fewer over the past four years, with Katie in school and working part-time, Johanna taking more challenging cases.
+The signings had become much fewer over the past four years, with Katie in school and working part-time, and Johanna taking more challenging cases.
+Katie's dad, Jim, was the most stable person in their family, working a sedate job in corporate law.
 Katie was going to be leaving home for Stanford in just a few months.
-This might be their last.
+This might be their last signing together, at least until the summer.

 "Line's going in," Katie said.
 "Can I hold the book?"